abearab/QuantSeq-FWD-with-UMIs/src/README.md

 # Preprocessing
 ## Process raw FASTQ files
-First, we aim to remove UMI sequences from the Illumina reads using the `umi_tools extract` command.
-Then, we use [`cutadapt`](https://github.com/marcelm/cutadapt) to remove low quality and short reads.
+The 1st 6nt are UMI.
+So, we aim to remove UMI sequences from the Illumina reads using the [`umi_tools extract`](https://umi-tools.readthedocs.io/en/latest/QUICK_START.html#step-3-extract-the-umis).
+Then, we use [`cutadapt`](https://github.com/marcelm/cutadapt) with `-u` option to trim 12 nt and also, remove low quality and short reads.

 ```bash
 bash process_fastq.sh '<parent-dir>' '<fastq-dir>' '<#of-jobs>'